-Even if you’re eager to tell a handful of your closest pals that they are part of your wedding party, you don’t want to rush handing them an invitation, especially until you know more details about your big day and you’ve had time to think it through.
-Ahead, four things you should do before selecting your wedding squad.
+Even if you’re eager to tell a handful of your closest pals that they are part of the wedding party, you don’t want to rush handing them an invitation, especially until you know more details about the big day and you’ve had time to think it through.
+Ahead, five things you should do before selecting your wedding squad.

 Wait Until You Know Your Wedding Date

 Before popping the question to your bridesmaids-to-be, first, wait until you know your wedding date.
-Knowing your wedding date will let your bridesmaids have a better idea about whether or not they can commit to being your bridesmaid.
+Knowing your wedding date will let your bridesmaids have a better idea about whether or not they can commit to the role.
 The date might come at a bad time for them personally, with another wedding commitment or a major life change, like a baby or move, that might keep them from saying "I do" to being a bridesmaid.

 Take a Few Weeks to Think About It

 Know as Many Wedding Details as You Can

 Before picking your wedding crew, try to figure out the kind of bridal shower and bachelorette party you want.
 Details like that might determine how big your bridal party should be, and it will allow you to ask your bridesmaids with enough information, so they will feel good about taking on this role and get excited about your wedding.

 Be Engaged for At Least 60 Days

 To prevent rushing this decision, give yourself a 60-day grace period where you don’t pop the bridesmaid question to any of your friends.
 During that time, start planning out how many bridesmaids you actually want, and think about things like what kinds of gifts you want to give them when the time comes to ask them to be your bridesmaid.